AnalogFeelings/SammBot/README.md

 Visual Studio/dotnet should already detect the packages you need and install them.
 Building should be straightforward.

-***Attention!*** config.json and status.xml files must be created manually!
+***Attention!*** config.json and status.json files must be created manually!
 Templates for both are provided in the root of this repository.

 ***Attention!*** Use .NET 6.0!